Orthodox Wedding Ceremony in Italy

 Greek Orthodox wedding ceremony is an ancient and beautiful rite.
 The wedding ceremony is full of symbolism.
 It is surely quite different from other weddings in Western Europe.
 Bride and groom do not make vows to each other, their presence together in the church means that they are serious about getting married.
 Groom waits for the bride at the entrance to the church holding her floral bouquet.
 He hands it to her as they meet and they then go inside together followed by the guests.
 Usually guests wait with the groom outside the church until the bride arrives.
 An Orthodox wedding ceremony is divided in two parts: the Service of Betrothal and the Ceremony of the Sacrament of Marriage.

 The exchanging of rings is the main part of the Service of Betrothal.
-The priest blesses the rings by holding them in his right hand and making the sign of the cross over the heads of the bride and groom.
+Priest blesses the wedding rings by holding them in his right hand and making the sign of the cross over the heads of the bride and groom.
 The rings are then placed on the third fingers of their right hands.
-The "Koumbaro," the coupleís religious sponsor, then swaps the rings over between the bride and groomís fingers, three times.
+The "Koumbaro," the couple's religious sponsor, then swaps the rings over between the bride and groom's fingers, three times.
 A number of rituals in the ceremony are repeated three times and this symbolizes the Holy Trinity: God the Father, the Son and the Holy Spirit.

-Italian Lakes Wedding can help you arrange all types of weddings: a valid civil wedding, religious wedding, catholic or protestant, symbolic or orthodox ceremonies or a simple blessing.
+Italian Lakes Wedding can help you arrange all types of weddings: a legal civil wedding, religious wedding, catholic or protestant, symbolic or orthodox ceremonies or simple blessings.

 Italian Lakes Wedding has long experience in working with these documents and can guide you smoothly through the process.